Updated on: Apr 28th, 2023

 India has signed a Double Tax Avoidance Agreement with most major nations where Indians reside.
 Some of these countries are:

 |Country||DTAA TDS rate|

 |United States of America||15%|

 |Mauritius||7.5% to 10%|

-Under the Double Tax Avoidance Agreement, NRIs don’t have to pay tax two times on the following income earned from:
+Under the Double Tax Avoidance Agreement, NRIs don’t have to pay tax twice on the following income earned from:

-When income from these sources is taxable in the NRI’s country of residence as well, they can avoid paying taxes on it India by availing the benefits of DTAA.
+If income from these sources is taxable in the NRI’s country of residence, they can prevent double taxation by utilizing the benefits of the DTAA.

 The income on which a NRI can claim tax exemption/credit will be mentioned in the DTTA with the resident country.
 The provisions of DTAA are not the same for all countries.